gcc-mirror/gcc/gcc/config/alpha/alpha.md

 ;; VMS needs to set up "vms_base_regno" for unwinding.
-This move ;; often appears dead to the life analysis code, at which point we ;; abort for emitting dead prologue instructions.
+This move ;; often appears dead to the life analysis code, at which point we ;; die for emitting dead prologue instructions.
 Force this live.

 (define_insn "force_movdi"
   [(set (match_operand:DI 0 "register_operand" "=r")